AriFordsham/GHCWiki/building/modifying.md

 To retire a GHC source file that is no longer needed:

-- Remove the working copy of the file (darcs will notice it is gone; if you are using git use `git rm`.
+- Remove the working copy of the file (git will notice it is gone), or use `git rm`.
 - Remove the module from the list of modules in [compiler/ghc.cabal.in](/trac/ghc/browser/ghc/compiler/ghc.cabal.in).
 - To remove all mention of the file from derived dependency files, it is necessary to do something on the order of